ShiJbey/minerva/docs/agent-behavior-systems.md

   marriage infidelity, and having children.
 - `FamilyHeadBehaviorSystem`: Handles behaviors performed by family heads.
-These behaviors might include naming an heir, increasing taxes on the settlement they control, giving back to the settlement they control, challenging for control over the clan, betrothing children, assassinating other family heads, making alliances.
-- `ClanHeadBehaviorSystem`: Handles behaviors performed by clan heads.
-These behaviors might include seizing power over uncontrolled settlements, declaring wars on other clans, proposing vassalage to families, and banishing families from the clan.
+These behaviors might include naming an heir, increasing taxes on the settlement they control, giving back to the settlement they control, challenging for control over the family, betrothing children, assassinating other family heads, making alliances, seizing power over uncontrolled settlements, declaring wars on other families, etc.
 - `SettlementBehaviorSystem`: Handles behaviors performed by settlements.
-These behaviors include revolting against the current clan/family in charge of the settlement.
+These behaviors include revolting against the current family in charge of the settlement.

 ## Behavior System Parameters